-Chester's Victorian Christmas market brings spirit to
+Chester's Victorian Christmas market brings spirit to town.

 By Claire Henderson